Hotel Mont Blanc - Summer

 Teens will love being close to all the action in the town and with an ideal location right next to the Tourist Office, it's always easy to find your way back to the hotel.

-Le Matafan restaurant at the Hotel Mont Blanc is headed up by Chef Mickey Bourdillat and produces some delicious regional specialities.
+Le Matafan restaurant at the Hotel Mont Blanc is headed up by Chef Mickey Bourdillat and produces some delicious regional specialties.
 The cuisine focuses on using locally sourced seasonal produce

 The Lounge Bar is open for lunch and afternoon tea, serving a superb menu of cocktails and champagnes.
 It has a relaxing atmosphere with the inviting and supremely comfortable sofas and armchairs making it the perfect spot after a day in the mountains.